EsawAdhana/connections-bot/README.md

 # NYT Connections Solver

-A Chrome extension that helps solve the NYT Connections puzzle by extracting the 16 words and using Claude AI to identify the 4 groups of 4 related words.
+A Chrome extension that attempts to solve the NYT Connections puzzle by extracting the 16 words and using Claude's AI to identify the 4 groups of 4 related words.

 ## Features